Limits of stable maps in a semi-stable degeneration

 \section{Rational curves in a pencil of cubic surfaces}

-In this section, we re-study a non-trivial (i.e. not of the classical type) example of the degeneration of degree $3$ rational curves in a pencil of cubic surfaces, studied in \cite[Section~6]{ACGS}.
-As our calculations show, we can easily identify the space of such log maps without any need for considering blow-ups and other sophisticated tricks used in \cite[Section~6]{ACGS}. \\
+In this section, we re-study the example of the degeneration of degree $3$ rational curves in a pencil of cubic surfaces, originally studied in \cite[Sec.~6]{ACGS}.
+As our calculations show, we can easily identify the space of such log maps without blowing up the triple intersection. \\

 Let $P$ be a homogenous cubic polynomial in $x_0,\ldots,x_3$ and